ni3ls/shelly-autocaravan-alarm/README.md

 - The Shelly hardware is not industrial-grade and can fail
 - The alarm script is not ISO 27001-certified and not bulletproof

+### Weak points countermeasures:
+- If someone jams the Wi-Fi *and* BLE frequencies, the system fails BUT:
+  - With the purchased model we include a watchdog monitor of the system so you are informed if the gateway does not respond for half an hour (may be adjusted).
+That way you always know if the connection to the system fail
+- If a thief learns your activation key and hacks the system locally (parked next to you), the system fails
+  - The thief have to guess your password and know which system to hack while sitting close top the van.
+Highly unlikely
+- The Shelly hardware is not industrial-grade and can fail
+  - And is cheap to replace :-)
+- The alarm script is not ISO 27001-certified and not bulletproof
+  - But it does not cost a foutune either.

-We find it useful anyway.
+We find it useful anyway and live withe the risks.

 ### Summary of the system

 - **Shelly Plus 1 Gen3** is wired to a **12 V buzzer** via its relay output and a 12 V supply (GND + 12V+).
 - **Wi-Fi** connects the Shelly device to a router, providing internet access for Shelly Cloud scene calls (alarm push, armed/disarmed notifications).
+- **Watchdog** In the commercial solution we include an external watchdog monitoring the availability of the system externally.
 - **BLE** receives events from BLU devices in range:
-  - 2× **Shelly BLU Tough Button** — primary user controls (arm/disarm)
+  - **Shelly BLU Tough Button** — primary user controls (arm/disarm)
-  - 1× **Shelly BLU 4-Button** (v2 only) — additional control surface
+  - **Shelly BLU 4-Button** (v2 only) — additional control surface mounted inside the van permanently
-  - **Shelly BLU Door/Window** sensor(s) and **Shelly BLU Motion** sensor — the alarm triggers
+  - **Shelly BLU Door/Window** sensor(s) and **Shelly BLU Motion** sensor — the alarm triggers - More may be added later (Smoke alarm, Gas alarm, Flood sensor...
+Shelly have many interesting devices in their portfolio)

 There are no wires between the Shelly Plus 1 Gen3 and the BLU devices — all sensor and button events arrive as Bluetooth Low Energy advertisements that the script's BLE scanner picks up and parses (BTHome v2).
+In our experience the batteries last longer than a year so far - We will keep you updated on this as time goes by.

 ---